DutchMaker/DM-02/Documentation/Assembly-language.md

 If the string definition spans multiple lines, an underscore is required to indicate the string terminator should not be applied.

+It must also be noted that the colon (`:`) character is not allowed in string definitions because the assembler uses that character to split the lines.
+If a string must contain colon, use the `\3A` escape character instead.

 <a name="memory-layout"></a>